New players pose additional threats to Jerusalem tensions

 WHY NOW?

 The immediate spark for the current round of unrest was Israel’s decision to barricade a plaza outside of Jerusalem’s Old City during the holy month of Ramadan.

+That decision appeared to have been reversed late Sunday, when the barricades were suddenly removed, setting off joyous celebrations outside Damascus Gate.

 Palestinians traditionally gather at the spot each evening after prayers and a daylong fast.

 Angry that their popular gathering spot was taken away, hundreds of young Palestinian men have taken to the streets each evening.
 Crowds have hurled stones, firebombs and other objects at police, while officers have used stun grenades and water cannons to disperse them.
 Dozens of people have been hurt.

+Israel’s apparent reversal late Sunday could help calm tensions.
+Crowds clapped and chanted “God is great” as people sat on the steps once again.

-The crackdown has touched on Palestinian fears that Israel is trying to deepen its control over east Jerusalem.
-In recent weeks, for instance, Palestinians and rights groups have held demonstrations against legal maneuvers by Jewish settler groups to take over properties and expel residents from their homes.
+The crackdown in recent weeks had touched on Palestinian fears that Israel is trying to deepen its control over east Jerusalem.

 “All we wanted to do is to be able to sit on the stairs of Damascus Gate at night to drink coffee or tea,” said Rami, a 24-year-old resident who asked that his last name be withheld because he feared arrest.

 “It’s a tradition for Old City residents to go outside for refreshments.
-My father used to sit on the stairs of Damascus Gate before me,” he said.
+My father used to sit on the stairs of Damascus Gate before me,” he said before the spot was opened.
 “What police are trying to do is simply erase our identity.”

 On Thursday night, a far-right Israeli group called Lehava staged a massive demonstration just a few hundred meters (yards) from the Palestinian crowds.

 It said the march was a response to TikTok videos showing Palestinians slapping religious Jews at random.
+But the group’s leader is a disciple of the late Rabbi Meir Kahane, who promoted the forced expulsion of Palestinians from the Holy Land.
 Although police kept the sides apart, Lehava protesters chanted “Death to Arabs” and “Arabs Get Out.”

 Early Saturday, Gaza militants responded by firing 36 rockets into Israel, the most intense barrage in over a year.
-Israel retaliated with a series of airstrikes on Hamas targets, raising the risk of further escalation.
+Israel retaliated with a series of airstrikes on Hamas targets.

 POLITICS AT PLAY?